 Substitutions

-Below are two substitutions that can be made to this bakery-style lemon poppy seed muffin recipe.
+Below are two substitutions you can make to this bakery-style lemon poppy seed muffin recipe.

 • Sour Cream.
 In place of full-fat sour cream, you can use full-fat plain Greek yogurt.